Ikigai-Rakhi/Demand-for-Bike-Rentals/README.md

 The dataset is called 'bikesharing dataset' and has been acquired from UCI Machine Learning website.
 It has two files:
-  -hour.csv : bike sharing counts aggregated on hourly basis.
+ 1. hour.csv : bike sharing counts aggregated on hourly basis.
 Records: 17379 hours
-	-day.csv - bike sharing counts aggregated on daily basis.
+2. day.csv - bike sharing counts aggregated on daily basis.
 Records: 731 days

  ## Attribute Information

- Both hour.csv and day.csv have the following fields, except hr which is not available in day.csv
+ Both hour.csv and day.csv have the following fields, except hr which is not available in day.csv:

-	- instant: record index
+1. instant: record index
-	- dteday : date
+2. dteday : date
-	- season : season (1:springer, 2:summer, 3:fall, 4:winter)
+3. season : season (1:springer, 2:summer, 3:fall, 4:winter)
-	- yr : year (0: 2011, 1:2012)
+4. yr : year (0: 2011, 1:2012)
-	- mnth : month ( 1 to 12)
+5. mnth : month ( 1 to 12)
-	- hr : hour (0 to 23)
+6. hr : hour (0 to 23)
-	- holiday : weather day is holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
+7. holiday : weather day is holiday or not (extracted from http://dchr.dc.gov/page/holiday-schedule)
-	- weekday : day of the week
+8. weekday : day of the week
-	- workingday : if day is neither weekend nor holiday is 1, otherwise is 0.
+9. workingday : if day is neither weekend nor holiday is 1, otherwise is 0.
-	+ weathersit :
+10. weathersit :
-		- 1: Clear, Few clouds, Partly cloudy, Partly cloudy
+		10a: Clear, Few clouds, Partly cloudy, Partly cloudy
-		- 2: Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist
+		10b: Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist
-		- 3: Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds
+		10c: Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds
-		- 4: Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog
+		10d: Heavy Rain + Ice Pallets + Thunderstorm + Mist, Snow + Fog
-	- temp : Normalized temperature in Celsius.
+11. temp : Normalized temperature in Celsius.
 The values are divided to 41 (max)
-	- atemp: Normalized feeling temperature in Celsius.
+12. atemp: Normalized feeling temperature in Celsius.
 The values are divided to 50 (max)
-	- hum: Normalized humidity.
+13. hum: Normalized humidity.
 The values are divided to 100 (max)
-	- windspeed: Normalized wind speed.
+14. windspeed: Normalized wind speed.
 The values are divided to 67 (max)
-	- casual: count of casual users
+15. casual: count of casual users
-	- registered: count of registered users
+16. registered: count of registered users
-	- cnt: count of total rental bikes including both casual and registered
+17. cnt: count of total rental bikes including both casual and registered

 ## Methodology